-Indigenous Peoples Day, the holiday that celebrates Native American culture and its people, is celebrating its 25th anniversary in Berkeley this week.
+Indigenous Peoples Day, the holiday that celebrates Native American culture and its people, celebrated its 27th anniversary in Berkeley on Saturday.
 It's also the holiday that began as a Bay Area counterprotest to Columbus Day.

 Here’s how it happened: In the 1980s, then-U.S. President Ronald Reagan created the Christopher Columbus Quincentenary Jubilee Commission.
 Its job was to come up with a grand celebration to commemorate the 500th anniversary of the arrival of Columbus in the Americas.